-Asian shares gain on growing hopes for China trade talks
+Global shares mostly higher on hopes for China trade talks

 - New Zealand bans most foreigners from buying homes

-QUOTABLE: “It’s hard to get too excited about the ‘low level’ trade talks taking place next week,” Chris Weston of IG said in a commentary.
-He said investors should ask “whether we are really going to get a breakthrough in the trade tensions from these players?”
+QUOTABLE: “A temporary wave of relief swept over the markets as China initiated trade talks with the U.S. government.
+The indication for peace talks is much welcomed by markets after a long, 2 month standoff,” Jayden Loh, a trader at IG in Singapore, said in a commentary.

-ENERGY: U.S. crude lost 7 cents to $65.39 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: U.S. crude picked up 17 cents to $65.63 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 0.7 percent to settle at $65.46 a barrel in New York.
-Brent crude, the standard for international oil prices, lost 8 cents to $71.35 per barrel.
+Brent crude, the standard for international oil prices, climbed 23 cents to $71.66 per barrel.